Presidency of Ulysses S. Grant

-Ulysses S. Grant served as the 18th President of the United States from March 4, 1869 to March 4, 1877.
+Ulysses S. Grant served as the 18th president of the United States from March 4, 1869 to March 4, 1877.
 A Republican, Grant took office after winning the 1868 election, and secured a second term in 1872.
 He presided over the Reconstruction Era and the 1876 U.S. Centennial.

-By 1870, all former Confederate states had been readmitted into the United States and were represented in Congress.
-However, Democrats and former slave owners refused to accept that freedmen had been granted citizenship by the Fourteenth Amendment and suffrage by the Fifteenth Amendment.
-This prompted Congress to pass three Force Acts to allow the federal government to intervene when states failed to protect former slaves' rights.
-The Ku Klux Klan, formed in 1865, caused widespread violence throughout the Southern United States against African Americans.
-President Grant and his Attorney General Amos T. Akerman, who headed the newly created Department of Justice, prosecuted Klan members after an escalation of Klan activity in the late 1860s.
-Grant was succeeded by Rutherford B. Hayes, who won the election of 1876.
+By the year 1870, all former Confederate states had rejoined the United States and regained their representation in Congress.
+However, Democrats and former slave owners opposed the citizenship of freedmen as outlined in the Fourteenth Amendment.
+They also refused to grant voting rights as stipulated by the Fifteenth Amendment.
+In response, Congress enacted three Force Acts, which empowered the federal government to intervene when states neglected the rights of ex-slaves.
+The Ku Klux Klan, which originated in 1865, instilled fear throughout the Southern United States, specifically targeting African Americans.
+In collaboration with Congress, President Grant established the Department of Justice and appointed Amos T. Akerman as the Attorney General.
+This led to thousands of Klan indictments and resulted in hundreds of convictions.

-Grant's cabinet choices were generally mixed, but he did have a few notable appointments, such as Secretary of State Hamilton Fish, U.S. Attorney General Amos T. Akerman, and Seneca Indian Eli Parker, who served as Commissioner of Indian Affairs.
-However, Grant's two administrations were plagued by numerous scandals, allegations of corruption, bribery, fraud, and cronyism.
-At times, Grant responded to corruption charges by appointing reformers to prosecute the notorious Whiskey Ring.
-Additionally, Grant advanced the cause of civil service reform more than any president before him, creating America's first Civil Service Commission.
-In 1872, Grant signed into law an Act of Congress that established Yellowstone National Park, the world's first national park.
+Grant's cabinet picks were mostly mixed.
+Still, he chose a few standouts like Secretary of State Hamilton Fish, Attorney General Amos T. Akerman, and Seneca Indian Eli Parker as Commissioner of Indian Affairs.
+The nation thrived in prosperity until the Panic of 1873 struck.
+His two terms were plagued by scandals, including allegations of corruption, bribery, fraud, and favoritism.
+Grant sometimes responded by appointing reformers to address high-profile cases like the infamous Whiskey Ring.
+He pushed civil service reform farther than past presidents.
+He formed the country's first Civil Service Commission.
+In 1872, Grant approved a law to create Yellowstone National Park.

-The United States was at peace with the world throughout Grant's eight years in office, but his handling of foreign policy was uneven.
-Tensions with Native American tribes in the West continued.
-Under Secretary of State Hamilton Fish, the Treaty of Washington restored relations with Britain and resolved the contentious Alabama Claims, while the Virginius Affair with Spain was settled peacefully.
-Grant attempted to annex the Caribbean island of Santo Domingo, but powerful Senator Charles Sumner blocked the annexation.
-Grant's presidential reputation improved during the 21st century, largely due to his enforcement of civil rights for African Americans.
-In 1880, Grant's bid for the Republican presidential nomination was unsuccessful.